Adil Karaismailoğlu

 On 20 September 2019, he was appointed Deputy Minister at the Ministry of Transport and Infrastructure.
 On 28 March 2020, President Recep Tayyip Erdoğan replaced Minister Mehmet Cahit Turhan in the Cabinet Erdoğan IV with Karaismailoğlu.
+He served as Minister of Transport and Infrastructure from 2020 to 2023.

+In the 2023 Turkish parliamentary election he was elected to the Grand National Assembly of Turkey from Trabzon for the Justice and Development Party.